 Step 1: Try negotiation with your bank

-Why It matters: Most of the complaints can be dealt with at this level.
+- Why It matters: Most of the complaints can be dealt with at this level.
 It is always advisable to give your bank time to produce an output towards your complaint.

 Step 2: Wait for 30 days

-What to do: When you submit your complaint to the bank they have a period of 30 days to reply to you.
+- What to do: When you submit your complaint to the bank, they have a period of 30 days to reply to you.

-Why it matters: It takes time for the bank to allocate enough resources and approach your complaint adequately.
+- Why it matters: It takes time for the bank to allocate enough resources and approach your complaint adequately.

-Tips: It is also important to be certain of the time and date that you made the complaint so that follow-up may be done in case of a delay.
+- Tips: It is also important to be certain of the time and date that you made the complaint so that follow-up may be done in case of a delay.

 Step 3: Gather relevant documents

-What to do: Gather all documents which will support the complaint file you intend to make.
+- What to do: Gather all documents which will support the complaint file you intend to make.
 This would involve bank statements, emails, letters, and any kind of communication you have ever had with the bank.

-Why it matters: Documentation is an important aspect that should not be overlooked in such circumstances.
+- Why it matters: Documentation is an important aspect that should not be overlooked in such circumstances.
 This enables the Ombudsman to grasp the details of your complaint effectively.

-Tips: It also suggests that such documents be arranged in the chronological order so that anyone in need of a specific document only has to look at the time range the document in question falls in.
+- Tips: It also suggests that such documents be arranged in chronological order so that anyone in need of a specific document only has to look at the time range the document in question falls in.
 Take a few for your own files as backup.

 Step 4: Draft your complaint

-Why it matters: To increase the probabilities of a positive response to a complaint one should structure it properly.
+- Why it matters: To increase the probabilities of a positive response to a complaint, one should structure it properly.

-Tips: Use bullet points where possible, and do not use any technical language.
-On this note, ensure the language used in the writing is simple, but professional.
+- Tips: Use bullet points where possible, and do not use any technical language.
+On this note, ensure the language used in the writing is simple but professional.

 Step 5: Submit your complaint

-Tips: In case you are using a hard copy, kindly ensure that you use a trackable courier service to ensure delivery.
+- Tips: In case you are using a hard copy, kindly ensure that you use a trackable courier service to ensure delivery.

 Step 6: Provide necessary information

-Why it matters: The Ombudsman requires this information for purposes of dealing with your complaint.
+- Why it matters: The Ombudsman requires this information for purposes of dealing with your complaint.

-Tips: Ensure that all the contact information provided is accurate this will eliminate some of the barriers.
+- Tips: Ensure that all the contact information provided is accurate this will eliminate some of the barriers.

 Step 7: Wait for the response from the Ombudsman

-What to do: Once you have filed the complaint, you just have to wait for the Banking Ombudsman to consider your complaint.
+- What to do: Once you have filed the complaint, you just have to wait for the Banking Ombudsman to consider your complaint.
 They may call, write, or email you for additional information concerning your case.

-Why it matters: The Ombudsman will take time for investigation and they do so because they wish to be as fair as possible.
+- Why it matters: The Ombudsman will take time for investigation, and they do so because they wish to be as fair as possible.

-Tips: Always be patient but make sure you record any communication you receive.
+- Tips: Always be patient, but make sure you record any communication you receive.

 Step 8: Follow up

-What to do: In the case where you have not received a response within a reasonable time then you should contact the Ombudsman’s office in person or in writing after 30 days.
+- What to do: In the case where you have not received a response within a reasonable time, then you should contact the Ombudsman’s office in person or in writing after 30 days.

-Why it matters: Therefore contacting is helpful in order to reactivate a complaint that has been filed and to make sure it does not get lost.
+- Why it matters: Therefore, contacting is helpful in order to reactivate a complaint that has been filed and to make sure it does not get lost.

-Tips: Ensure that you undertake a follow up of the communication politely.
+- Tips: Ensure that you undertake a follow-up of the communication politely.

 Conclusion